wabenet/dodo/README.md

   * `no_cache`: set to true to disable the docker cache during build
   * `force_rebuild`: always rebuild the image, even if an image with the specified name already exists
+  * `force_pull`: always pull the base image, even if it already exists
 * `container_name`: set the container name
 * `remove`: always remove the container after running (defaults to `true`)
 * `environment`: set environment variables